survivechinaflu/survivechinafludotcom/index.md

 ## Medicines and Medications

 Store an excess of any important medications and medicines.
 Many of these are manufactured in China, and will run out.
+Don't forget birth control, pain killers, allergy medications, etc.

+## Hygiene

+Poor hygiene can quickly be lethal.
+Store extra toilet paper, paper towels, and baby wipes, along with extra trash bags.
+Include feminine hygiene products if anyone depends on them, and any other specific hygiene products you need.